 - PRACTICAL APPLICATION – Get hands-on working on live projects and case studies, as well as having the option of a paid 48-week work placement

-- SPECIALISE YOUR STUDIES – Choose from our range of optional modules, including Creative Communications, Website Design and Social Entrepreneurship
+- SPECIALISE YOUR STUDIES – Choose from our range of optional modules, including Podcasting and Audio Production, Sales Management or Advertising Psychology

 - ENRICHMENT – Engage with industry professionals through guest lectures, workshops and other activities, as well as boosting your practical skills in our Digital Creative Studio

 - EXCHANGE OPPORTUNITIES – Take the opportunity to participate in a student exchange programme across Europe, South East Asia, Australia and the USA